AlexanderC2/trtgarf/README.txt

     Signal processing with the ASDBLR may requires a working Spice (currently HSpice) if signals tested are not within ordinary boundaries (low threshold, single particle ionisation)

+    A working boost installation is required.

+Necessary updates to the makefile:

+    Please ensure that ROOT_BASE and BOOST_INCDIR are set properly.
+    No linking directory is passed for BOOST_INCDIR assuming BOOST is installed in /usr/lib or any other default directory.

 Provided C++ class libraries:

   Signals